carolinedunn/AIY_Kit-LED-Servo/README.md

 ### Pre-Requisite: Please enable billing by completing the Cloud Speech API tutorial first. https://aiyprojects.withgoogle.com/voice-v1/#makers-guide-change-to-the-cloud-speech-api

 # Project 1 - Turn on and off 4 LEDs

+Materials: You will need 4 LEDs (red, blue, green, and yellow), 4 resistors of 330 ohms, wires, and a soldering iron.

 1. Connect LEDs per this wiring diagram.